Traditions at table: what to eat and try out - Visit Pistoia

 3. Castagnaccio (chestnut cake), necci (a galette made with chestnut flour), fritters and sweet polenta

 Chestnut flour is certainly the principal food of the Pistoia Mountains; a highly nourishing food, known for its excellent quality.
-These cakes all use chestnut flour but in different ways; and sweet polenta can be used for savoury dishes as well, as it is sometimes served with sausages or anchovies.
-In autumn, village street parties are often arranged where “necci”, eaten with some excellent ricotta cheese, and chestnut cake (a cake enriched with nuts, raisins and rosemary) are the most appreciated dishes.
+These cakes all use chestnut flour but in different ways; and necci and sweet polenta can be used for savoury dishes as well, as it is sometimes served with sausages or anchovies.
+In autumn, village street parties are often arranged where necci, eaten with some excellent ricotta cheese of the Pistoia Apennines, and Castagnaccio, a cake enriched with nuts, raisins and rosemary, are the most appreciated dishes.